harvesthill/reddit-wiki-archive/steroids/thecycle/injecting.md

 ### Z-track Technique

-The Z-track method requires temporarily displacing the skin &amp; subcutaneous tissue prior to injection and immediately releasing the tissue post-injection.
+The Z-track method requires temporarily displacing the skin & subcutaneous tissue prior to injection and immediately releasing the tissue post-injection.
 In order to perform the Z-track method, prepare your syringe and be ready to inject.
 Once the syringe is in hand, use your free hand to pull the skin at the injection site ½-1 inch away from its original location.
 While continuing to hold the skin in this stretched position, administer the injection into the original location.
 Immediately after removing the syringe from the injection site, release the skin which was being held in place.
 The Z-track method works best at locations where there is a greater amount of lose skin.
 Utilizing locations with taut skin will be more difficult.

 [**Very Helpful Video To See Technique**](https://www.youtube.com/watch?v=mNhyufrdeE8)